 Why is this relevant?
-By getting to know the functions and performance of different knife types, you’ll enjoy preparing food in the kitchen the best and easiest way.
+By getting to know the different knife types, you’ll know what to use in the kitchen to get the best satisfaction.

 My kitchen knife buying guide

-In this guide, you will find the different knives described and the qualities to look for in getting together a good kitchen knife set.
+Here I describe the different types of knives for a home kitchen and the qualities to look for in getting together a good kitchen knife set.

 Some would say there are only five knives you need: the chef’s knife, the carving, the boning knife, the paring knife, and the serrated knife.
 But this may not be right for everyone.
 And why would you need different ones?